 Mild hearing loss can provide limitations to your communication ability with colleagues, family and friends and because it's not an obvious degree of hearing loss - people are often tempted to just simply ignore it and the impact that it is having.
 Or perhaps, they think it might get better with time.

+What is mild hearing loss?
 In brief, if you have mild hearing loss you can't hear sounds that are quieter than around 25 dB.
 Most people with mild hearing loss lose the ability to hear high frequency sounds first.
-To simplify, you'll be challenged to hear whispered conversations, water dripping, feet shuffling, birds chirping and so on.
+To simplify, having mild hearing loss at high frequency - you'll be challenged to hear whispered conversations, water dripping, feet shuffling, birds chirping and so on.
 It is probable that you also can't hear low and high pitched sounds or frequencies within the sound spectrum.

 If you have mild hearing loss you probably find that you can hear rather well in quiet hearing situations when conversing with someone but not so much in noisy environments.
 You may also struggle to hear speech when someone is facing away from you or they are at some distance.